puneet4840/Azure-Tutorials/5 - Azure Function/2 - Azure Function.md

   - It is default hosting plan.
   - You Pay only when your function is running.
   - Scales automatically, even during periods of high load.
 Instances of the functions host are added or removed based on the number of incoming events.
-  - In the consumption plan, Virtual Machine allocated for the Function App has maximum 100 AC and 1.5 GB of RAM.
+  - In the consumption plan, Virtual Machine allocated for the Function App has maximum 100 CPU and 1.5 GB of RAM.
-  - Azure can add maximum of 200 function app instances in the consumption plan and every instance has 100 ACU and 1.5 GB of RAM.
+  - Azure can add maximum of 200 function app instances in the consumption plan and every instance has 100 CPU and 1.5 GB of RAM.
   - When the load increases on function app, azure automatically adds an vm instance on which you same function app run.
+  - Function app in the consumption might be slow due to cold start.

 - **Premium Plan**: